The Salvator Mundi

 Restorations and Conservation of Mona Lisa

-The Mona Lisa, one of the most iconic paintings in the world, is the subject of ongoing efforts to preserve its condition.
-These efforts face several challenges due to their age and the materials used to create the masterpiece.
+One of the world’s most iconic paintings, the Mona Lisa, is the subject of ongoing efforts to preserve its condition.
+Due to its age and the materials used to create the masterpiece, these efforts face several challenges.

 Overview of restoration efforts